 Senior Manager Engagement, Corporate & Business Services

 Vin Delahunty joined BCG in December 2017 as Senior Manager of Engagement, Corporate and Business Services.
-He works on many of the ‘back-office’ roles like finance, membership, communications and governance.
+He works on many of the ‘back-office’ roles like finance, membership and governance.

 Vin believes that agriculture is unique in that there are a number of people who offer their time, expertise and other resources for industry and community good.
 He comes to work every day because he loves working with farmers.

 Vin has experience managing the representation of Victorian dairy farmers.